BBC News presentation: 2013 White look

 Following BBC News' move to Broadcasting House, the on-screen presentation of BBC World News was refreshed in January 2013.
 The main titles remained similar after production moved to HD whilst the channel's astons were altered and the typeface was changed from Gill Sans to Helvetica.
 The BBC World News box logo is shown throughout the countdown, similar to BBC News.
-In 2014, the countdown has been redesigned again, with the BBC World News box logo showing its slogan, "Live the Story," at the bottom left of the screen.
+In 2014, the countdown was redesigned again, with the BBC World News box logo showing its slogan, "Live the Story," at the bottom left of the screen.

 In 2019, alongside the BBC News channel, World News received a Reith Refresh.
 The changes were almost identical, apart from the missing clock on this channel.
 The "Live the Story" slogan was removed from the countdown.
+On 25 April 2022, the logo was updated with the 2021 BBC blocks.

+2023 Integration with BBC World News into BBC News

+To coincide with its integration with BBC World News into BBC News, the countdown sequence was largely updated in April 2023 to accommodate the chief presenters of the merged BBC News.
+The formatting of the countdown follows the new design language introduced by the BBC in October 2021, this design language includes the BBC logo at the top and "News" at the bottom.
+The title sequences have been slightly tweaked to follow the new design language.